ironboy/mongresto/README.md

 ```

 #### Please note:
-In order for the integration with Angular to work you should set upp your app with injected dependencies pointing to ngRoute and ngResource (in the example below we also inject a dependency to "ui.bootstrap"):
+In order for the integration with Angular to work you should set up your app with injected dependencies pointing to ngRoute and ngResource (in the example below we also inject a dependency to "ui.bootstrap"):
 ```javascript
 var app = angular.module("ngNode", ["ngRoute", "ngResource", "ui.bootstrap"]);
 ```